luca-nik/LSTM2RL-SynthCryptoMarketMaker/README.md

 ## Objectives
 - Model complex market dynamics using deep learning.
-- Create a safe and flexible environment for experimenting with trading strategies.
+- Create a safe and flexible training ground for experimenting with Market Making strategies in a crypto environment.
-- Advance the understanding of liquidity provision and risk management in financial markets.